 4. Customized Pricing

-Each of these is designed to provide price variety so organizations can choose a model based on size, traditional works, and budget-specific needs.
+Each of these is designed to provide price variety so organizations can choose a model based on size, traditional work, and budget-specific needs.
 Engaging with MSPs about these pricing models and pricing details will enable businesses to make well-informed decisions that balance cost and service quality.
 Here are a few commonly adopted pricing models:

 Tiered Pricing